LukasHirsch99/dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks:

 ```
 $ stow .